lightly-ai/lightly/docs/source/docker/known_issues_faq.rst

 Known Issues and FAQ
 ===================================

-Docker is slow when working with long videos
+Lightly Worker is slow when working with long videos
 ---------------------------------------------------

 We are working on this issue internally.
 For now we suggest to split the large